rit2410/Clustering/README.md

 **1. Initialization:**
 * Choose the number of clusters, K, that you want the data to be divided into.
-* Initialize K cluster centroids randomly or using a specific initialization method like k-means++.
+* Initialize K cluster centroids randomly or using a specific initialization method like k-means++

 **2. Assignment Step:**
 * For each data point, calculate the distance to each cluster centroid (usually using Euclidean distance).
 * Assign the data point to the nearest cluster centroid.
 This step creates K clusters.

 **3. Update Step (Centroid Recalculation):** Recalculate the centroids of each cluster by taking the mean of all data points assigned to that cluster.

 **4. Iteration:** Repeat the Assignment and Update steps iteratively until convergence.
 Convergence is achieved when the centroids stabilize or a maximum number of iterations is reached.

 **5. Final Result:** The algorithm produces K clusters, and each data point belongs to one of these clusters.

 Key Points and Considerations: